space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 - MAKE: dropdown menu with options populated by the set of car makes you decided to use and defaults to the first choice from the set
 - MODEL: dropdown menu with options populated by API call if a car make has been selected and submitted. it also includes an 'any' option which is default if no make is selected.
 You may also load these choices asynchronously using AJAX https://developer.mozilla.org/en-US/docs/Web/Guide/AJAX/Getting_Started
-- BEG DATE: input type number that has minimum of 1886, maximum of the current year and defaults to current year
+- BEG DATE: input type number that has minimum of 1886, maximum of the current year and defaults to current year. can set this using HTML parameters for now
-- END DATE: input type number that has minimum of 1886, maximum of the current year and defaults to current year
+- END DATE: input type number that has minimum of 1886, maximum of the current year and defaults to current year. can set this using HTML parameters for now
 - SUBMIT: button or anchor to submit form data

 The project will have 3 types of pages: